dickdavis/model-context-protocol-rb/README.md

 The `ModelContextProtocol::Server::Tool` base class allows subclasses to define a tool that the MCP client can use.
 Define the [appropriate metadata](https://spec.modelcontextprotocol.io/specification/2024-11-05/server/tools/) in the `with_metadata` block.

-Then implement the `call` method to build your prompt.
+Then implement the `call` method to build your tool.
 Use the `respond_with` instance method to ensure your tool responds with appropriately formatted response data.

 This is an example tool that returns a text response: